Keir Starmer's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Keir Starmer.

-Keir Starmer is a British politician and lawyer, currently serving as Prime Minister of the United Kingdom since 2024 and Leader of the Labour Party since 2020.
-He also served as Leader of the Opposition from 2020 to 2024.
-Starmer has been the Member of Parliament for Holborn and St Pancras since 2015.
-Prior to entering politics, he was the Director of Public Prosecutions from 2008 to 2013, highlighting his extensive legal background.
+Keir Starmer is a British politician and lawyer, currently serving as Prime Minister of the United Kingdom since 2024.
+He has been the Leader of the Labour Party since 2020 and previously served as Leader of the Opposition (2020-2024).
+Elected as the Member of Parliament for Holborn and St Pancras in 2015, Starmer's career also includes a stint as the Director of Public Prosecutions from 2008 to 2013.
+His leadership is focused on steering the Labour Party and the UK's political landscape.

 April 2002: Appointed Queen's Counsel